Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 What should you do?

 * A. Create a feed view named @release and set @release as the default view.
-After the pm packages test successfully, configure a release pipeline that promotes a package to the @release view.
+After the pm packages test successfully, **configure a release pipeline that promotes a package to the @release view**.
 * B. Create a feed view named @release and set @release as the default view.
-Affer the npm packages test successfully, configure a release pipeline that tags the packages as release.
+Affer the npm packages test successfully, configure **a release pipeline that tags the packages as release.**
 * C. Create a feed view named @default.
 After the nom packages test successfully configure a release pipeline that tags the packages as release.
 * D. Create a feed view named @default.
 After the npm packages test successfully, configure a release pipeline that promotes a package to the @default view